-The Drexel Guardian system is a smartphone app that can send your information to the Drexel Public Safety Communications Center in an emergency.
-The system also allows you to set a timer for reaching a target destination, and contacts the Drexel University Police Department if the timer is not deactivated.
+The Drexel Guardian system allows you to download a smartphone app that can send your information to the Drexel Public Safety Communications Center in an emergency.
+The system also allows you to set a timer for reaching a target destination and contacts the Drexel University Police Department if the timer is not deactivated.

 More information about how to set up these services is available at http://drexel.edu/publicsafety/communications-operations/drexel-guardian/